mjakal/react-async-table/README.md

 # Install all dependencies
 $ npm install

+# Start the development server
+$ npm start

+# Open the new terminal and cd into repo/example dir
+$ cd react-async-table/example

-# Start the development server, then go to localhost:8080
+# Run the example dev server and go to localhost:3000
 $ npm start
 ```